 Students with alcohol violations are subject to the following housing regulations:

 - Students who are suspended from the university due to receiving three alcohol related violations will be required to live in the residence halls for a semester or year after their return.

 - Additionally, any student who requests an appeal of the two-year on campus residence requirement may not have received two alcohol related MOVNs, alcohol related residence hall referrals, and/or

-- An adverse decision of the student judicial system on this issue within their first year.
+- An adverse decision of the student conduct system on this issue within their first year.
 Students may appeal this policy decision to the student leader board.

 A student who is REQUIRED to live in the residence halls and ENROLLS at Bradley University will be CHARGED FOR ROOM AND BOARD for that semester/academic year.
-Requests for exceptions to these rules should be sent to the Center for Residential Living & Leadership.
+Requests for exceptions to these rules should be sent to the Residential Living and Student Conduct.

 Part-time undergraduate and graduate students may live in the residence halls.

 In order to reserve space in a residence hall, students will submit a residence hall request.
 The request will be available to freshmen and transfer students by the admissions office after the advance enrollment fee is paid.
 Next, the request form will be available on the individual admissions website for the student.
 The agreement and the $100 housing deposit should be submitted online.
 The deposit serves as a room reservation and damage deposit.